What is asset management?

 Who is responsible for asset management?

 The Corporate Property Officer is Malcolm Evans who oversees the production and delivery of the aims and objectives of the Asset Management Plan (AMP).
-There are four surveyors within the department who are responsible for the delivery of the AMP and the Facilities Management of the Council Offices.
+A small team of surveyors within the department are responsible for managing the Commercial Estate, Facilities Management and Major Projects for the Council.